Skip to content

 Conclusion

-We just covered everything you need to know about 3-axis, 4-axis, and 5-axis CNC machines along with which option is right for you.
+We just covered everything you need to know about the differences between 3-axis, 4-axis, and 5-axis CNC machines along with which option is right for you.
 5-axis machines are more expensive and a little tougher to find, but they offer the fastest turnaround times and can handle the most complex parts.

 At Rapid Axis, we have a number of 3-axis, 4-axis, and 5-axis CNC machines at our disposal to handle your projects.
 We don’t charge a premium upcharge or make it inconvenient for you.
 Reach out to us today to get a free quote or chat with one of our expert machinists.